gmarzot/aiomoqt-python/README.md

 asyncio.run(main())
 ```

+The high-level control message API is used for sending MoQT control messages to a server, providing typical default values for most arguments, and flexible type handling for input arguments.
+Those messages which expect a response, support the blocking asyncio ```await``` call construct via an optional flag (```wait_response=True```).
+The synchronous call will return a response message object.
+Asynchronous calls will return the request message object, and will return immediately.
+Some response handling is provided by the default handler.

-For the control message API, those messages which require a response will support the asyncio 'await' call construct.
-These message API's may also be called non-blocking/asynchronously and the response will be handled by the default handler. (note: in the future they support a call-back completion function).
-The message serialization/deseriliation classes provide <moqt-msg-obj>.serialize() which returns an 'aioquic' Buffer with the entire message serialized in buf.data and buf.tell() at the end of the buffer.
-The buffer data may passed directly to send_control_message().
-The <moqt-msg-class>.deserialize() call returns an instance of the given class populated from the deserialized data.
-These calls expect that for messages that start with a type and length, will already have had the type and length parsed/pulled provided 'aioquic' buffer.
+The message serialization/deserialization classes provide ```<moqt-msg-obj>.serialize()``` which returns an 'aioquic' Buffer with the entire message serialized in buf.data and buf.tell() at the end of the buffer.
+The buffer data may be passed directly to ```session.send_control_message()```.
+The ```<moqt-msg-class>.deserialize()``` call returns an instance of the given class populated from the deserialized data.
+MoQT messages that start with a type and length, will already have had the type and length parsed/pulled provided 'aioquic' buffer.

 #### see aiomoqt-python/aiomoqt/examples for additional examples